shapeshed/jekyll.shapeshed.com/_posts/2008-03-03-the_defensive_if_statement.md

 ---
 layout: post
 title: The Defensive If Statement
-excerpt: The if statement is probably the most common in any programming language.
+description: The if statement is probably the most common in any programming language.
 But using it with a defensive philosphy can make applications more bulletproof and extensible.
 categories: [Opinion]
 ---
 ## A hostile environment